 4. Vitality is a program that only works through employers and insurance companies.
 But the motivation is pretty sweet.
 Employees at participating companies are given an Apple Watch (although I have heard they also partner with fitbit).
 If the employee meets certain fitness goals (workouts or step counts) it reduces the amount the employee pays for it.
 So if you hit all your goals, it reduces it to $0!
 In other words if you do exactly what the device is intended to get you to do (hit your step goal) then you get it for free.
 They also have a Wheel of Rewards that can be used to earn additional rewards like amazon gift cards.
 I was bummed to learn that I couldn't sign up for this since I am self employed but I felt it was worth mentioning in case it encourages people to talk to their HR department.
 Can't hurt!
 Their website even talks about how it benefits companies: “Companies that invest in employee health outperform their peers.”
 Now go tell your boss!
 Virgin Pulse is another employer led health rewards program.

-6. Runister seems to be the only other fitbit rewards program besides Achievemint that literally converts activity to cash but this one seems to be geared towards running specifically.
+6. Runister seems to be the only other fitbit rewards program besides Achievement that literally converts activity to cash but this one seems to be geared towards running specifically.
 I just started using this app and well, I'm writing rather than running at the moment, so I will have to report back on how it pays out but there is no pay in required.
-Just download the app, run and earn cash, supposedly.

 RELATED: 15+ WAYS TO CRUSH YOUR FITBIT GOAL (Advice from real Fitbit Fanatics!)